erkac/f5-xc-k8s/wordpress/README.md

 ### Fixing issues

 For some reason the FQDN in Wordpress is not set correctly, the updates below will fix it.
+First it's mandatory to run the initial setup.
+Go to: `https://wordpress-demo.xc.f5demo.app/wp-admin/install.php` to conclude the setup then follow below with the MySQL fix.

 **MySQL**